 Each year the Quick Center hosts a series of daytime performances for young audiences.
 Some feature performances by the same accomplished musicians visiting campus as part of the Friends of Good Music's Performing Art Series, others are productions by professional theater companies catering to young and family audiences.

 Each year, the Quick Center holds juried exhibitions for young artists.
-Three exhibitions are scheduled over the school year, an elementary exhibition (students in grades K-5), a middle school exhibition (6-8) and a high school exhibition (9-12).
+Typically, three exhibitions are scheduled over the school year, an elementary exhibition (students in grades K-5), a middle school exhibition (6-8) and a high school exhibition (9-12).
 The exhibitions are held in the Quick Center's Mezzanine Gallery,

 The Quick Center's ArtMobile provides traveling art outreach programs to six neighboring counties in New York and Pennsylvania, with visits to requesting nonprofit organizations serving all ages and art levels.
 The ArtMobile provides access to the Quick Center’s collections of original works as well as quality art lessons and activities.
-To request a visit from the ArtMobile, use our convenient
+To request a visit from the ArtMobile, use our online form below.

 Art Teacher Professional Development Day